Djursing/grepfiles/README.md

 ```

 ### Find files from git commits
-This script idea initially came from my other projected called [hotspot](https://github.com/Djursing/hotspot), which returns number of occurrences of files in git commits with a commit desctiption matching a specific regex string.
+This script idea initially came from my other project called [hotspot](https://github.com/Djursing/hotspot), which returns number of occurrences of files in git commits with a commit desctiption matching a specific regex string.
 It did a decent job at bringing attention to files often occurring in bugfixes, but it was limited to git logs only.

 #### Command